Azure/azure-docs-sdk-java/docs-ref-services/storage-queue-readme.md

 ms.devlang: java
 ms.service: storage
 ---

-# Azure Storage Queues for Java Readme - Version 12.4.0
+# Azure Storage Queue client library for Java - Version 12.5.0
 Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A single queue message can be up to 64 KB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.